 I cheated a bit and used faux pine and spruce greenery that already had natural pine/spruce cones attached.
 (Don’t worry, you can attach your own very easily.)

-To finish it off, wrap the top with jute string and add a bit of ribbon.
-I love this black and white buffalo check!
+- To finish it off, wrap the top with jute string and add a bit of ribbon.

-If you think this project is something you’ll tackle down the road, be sure to PIN IT!
+If you think this outdoor winter project is something you’ll tackle down the road, be sure to PIN IT!

 Santa Cookies from A Pretty Life in the Suburbs